 Note: On occasions League Organisers/League Administrators for new or developing leagues may choose to play variations on these regulations.
 In which case this will be noted in the welcome email.

 Due to feedback from teams who often end up playing against the same ringers weekly, we have tightened the regulations regarding how frequently players can fill in or “ring” for teams.

-Starting immediately, players are only allowed to play in one match as a ringer each night.
+Players are only allowed to play in one match as a ringer each night.
 Any players found to be breaking this rule will be banned from being ringers and or playing in friendly matches.
 This allows more opportunities for different players to pick up games as ringers throughout the season.